Leonard1996/task_backend/README.md

 ## personal overview

 I did ommit some stuff like super strict ts, docker, env files/variables etc, as I had a super busy month at my current work, hopefully you are understanding in this regard.

+## notes about the task critera

+for TASK 2 query I took it for granted that in rates tables exists a row USD -> USD in=1, out=1